 - Calcium in dairy, bone meal and egg shells.

-- 10 cups white rice, uncooked
+- 10 cups brown rice, uncooked

 - 20 cups liquid (chicken broth, vegetable broth, water)